WNYI

-WNYI (channel 52) is a religious television station licensed to Ithaca, New York, United States, serving the Elmira, Binghamton and Syracuse television markets as an owned-and-operated station of the Daystar Television Network.
-The station's transmitter is located on Quarry Road in Moravia, New York.
+WNYI (channel 52) is a religious television station licensed to Ithaca, New York, United States, serving the Elmira, Binghamton and Syracuse television markets.
+The station is owned by the Daystar Television Network.
+WNYI's transmitter is located on Quarry Road in Moravia, New York.
 It shares its channel and tower with co-owned WDSS-LD, a low-power translator station that previously broadcast on UHF channel 38 from a transmitter in Onondaga.

 History

 The original construction permit was issued to "Ithaca 52 Inc." in December 1999, valid for three years, with the first program tests run in late 2002 to meet a Federal Communications Commission (FCC) deadline.
 The initial broadcast consisted of 26 kW of color bars from a tower location near Ithaca College.

 The station was sold to Caroline Pawley in June 2003 and to Equity Broadcasting in 2004; as a Univision affiliate, it had been fed remotely via satellite from Equity's central automated satellite hub in Little Rock, Arkansas, since 2004.
 WNYI, licensed as a full service station despite its low signal power terrestrially, had applied for must-carry access to Time Warner Cable in Syracuse in May 2005.
 While Ithaca is nominally in the Syracuse market area, the terrestrial WNYI signal had always been inadequate to reach Syracuse or other communities outside of Ithaca itself.
 The station had made various applications for an increase in licensed power but no decisions had been made by the FCC on these requests.

 WNYI was the only full-service television station in upstate New York to provide Spanish language programming.

 At auction on April 16, 2009, Daystar bought WNYI, pending approval by the U.S. Bankruptcy Court.
 Daystar changed programming to its namesake network.
 Univision's national feed was quickly returned to Time Warner Cable (now Spectrum), causing little to no impact for viewers, and due to various technical issues which often plagued Equity's stations, steadied the area's access to the network.